“There is a crack in everything. That’s how the light gets in.”

 I have had a life course rich in experiences that have helped me grow, and inform my practice.
 While I take special interest in critical illness and parenting multiple children (twins and triplets and more), I have a varied clinical background and experience with anxiety, depression, trauma, infertility and other life transitions, and relationship problems to name a few.

 In my practice, I favour a holistic, trauma-informed integrative approach, which I tailor to meet my clients’ individual needs.
 I believe in building on strengths rather than focusing on pathology or diagnoses.
 We work together in order to identify behaviour patterns, and thought processes which no longer serve them, in order to help them change and heal.

 I am sensitive to the fact that the problems clients bring can often have a spiritual dimension and I remain open to working with their personal meanings.
 I enjoy working with my clients and I consider it a privilege to be able to accompany them on their journeys of self-discovery and healing.

 I am a registered psychotherapist with College of Registered Psychotherapists of Ontario (reg. # 006521), and I am a member of the Canadian Psychological Association.
 I have a master’s degree in Counselling and Spirituality from Saint Paul University, as well as a master’s degree in Medical Anthropology from the University of Ottawa, where my thesis work was based on the experiences of parents of childhood cancer patients.
 I have a Certificate in Applied Mindfulness from the University of Toronto, and am a trained facilitator of the Mindfulness-Based Chronic Pain Management (MBCPM™) course.
 I had the good fortune of being trained by Dr. Jackie Gardner-Nix, Chronic Pain Consulting Physician, Department of Anaesthesia, Pain Clinic, St Michael’s Hospital and Medical Director of the Neurova Centre, and her team.

-I am the Director of Clinical Services, and clinical co-supervisor for our counselling intern.
+I am the Director of Clinical Services, and clinical co-supervisor.
 I offer individual counselling and psychotherapy services in both English and French.

 Direct line: (613) 371-6778